dakk/socialminer/README.md

 socialminer
 ===

-Search and report for social accounts related to the ISIS.
+Peer-to-peer search and report for social accounts related to the ISIS.
 The search is based on a dictionary of suspicious keywords, results are not guaranteed to be reliable.
+The software automatically connect to a peer-to-peer network of social miners: miners exchange account reports for creating a distributed database.

 You can help the development of this software and the deploy of report servers by donating BTC to: **129k6fDTd66j1LMY5RAdFSQozeBe58nfxE**